-One of the oldest applications of porous PM materials is as self-lubricating bearings in which oil is stored in the interstices between particles and is allowed to flow slowly out, thus replacing the used oil.
-Of course, some of the cellular materials described in this book could fulfil the same function but with the advantage of having a higher storage volume than traditional PM parts.
+One of the oldest applications of porous powder metallurgical materials is as self-lubricating bearings in which the oil is stored in the intersticies between particles and is allowed to slowly flow out, thus replacing the used oil.
+Of course, some of the cellular materials described in this handbook could fulfil the same function but with the advantage of having a higher storage volume than traditional P/M parts.
 The application is not limited to oil: water can be kept and slowly released for automatic humidity control.
 Perfume can be stored and allowed to evaporate slowly.
 Porous rolls can hold and distribute water or adhesives to surfaces.
 Transport of the liquid can be driven by capillary action alone or by excess pressure in the roll.
-Finally, very open metallic structures can be used to store fluids at a constant and uniform temperature, for example, in cryogenic conditions.
-Moreover, the foam can reduce undesired movements of the liquid in partially filled tanks ("anti-sloshing") [10,12].
+Finally, very open metallic structures can be used to store fluids at a constant and uniform temperature, e.g. at cryogenic conditions.
+Moreover, the foam can reduce undesired movements of the liquid in partially filled tanks ("anti-sloshing") [10] [12].